PowVT/btc-dev-utils/README.md

 ## Overview

-`btc-dev-utils` is a set of Python scripts designed to automate Bitcoin development tasks using Bitcoin Core in `regtest` or `testnet` mode on macOS.
-It is ideal for developers who want to test Bitcoin applications without using real Bitcoin on the mainnet.
+`btc-dev-utils` is designed to automate Bitcoin development tasks using Bitcoin Core in `regtest` mode on macOS.
+It is ideal for developers who want to test Bitcoin applications without using real Bitcoin on the mainnet and need a bootstrapped BTC execution environment in which to send test transactions.

-## Features

-- `regtest-mine-sign-tx.py`

-  - Start `bitcoind` in regtest mode.
-  - Create a Bitcoin wallet with descriptor support.
-  - Generate a new address for mining rewards.
-  - Mine blocks to accumulate Bitcoin.
-  - Check wallet balance.
-  - Create and sign raw transactions.
-  - Calculate transaction fees and fee rates.
-  - Automate mining and cleanup processes.

-- `regtest-ord-tx.py`
-  - Start `bitcoind` in regtest mode.
-  - Create a Bitcoin wallet with descriptor support.
-  - Generate a new address for mining rewards.
-  - Mine blocks to accumulate Bitcoin.
-  - Check wallet balance.
-  - Create and sign raw transactions.
-  - Calculate transaction fees and fee rates.
-  - Automate mining and cleanup processes.
+Inspiration for this repository came from the [taproot-wizards/purrfect_vault](https://github.com/taproot-wizards/purrfect_vault)

 ## Requirements

-- Python
-- Bitcoin Core installed and accessible at `../bitcoin`
+- Bitcoin Core installed and accessible at `~/bitcoin`
    - `bitcoind` and `bitcoin-cli` binaries
-- Update `RPC_USER` and `RPC_PASSWORD` in the script to match your `bitcoin.conf`
-- Ordinals Core installed and accessible at `../ord`
+- Ordinals Core installed and accessible at `~/ord`
    - `ord` binary

-## Usage
+## Running the repository

-### Setup

 1. **Clone the Repository**